Skip navigation

 Duo Authentication for Microsoft Remote Desktop Web Access adds two-factor authentication protection to RD Web portal browser logons.
 When logging on to the RD Web portal, users receive the Duo enrollment or authentication page after primary authentication.

 Duo Authentication for Remote Desktop Gateway adds two-factor authentication to your RemoteApp connections launched from RD Web, and blocks any connections to your Remote Desktop Gateway server(s) from users who have not completed two-factor authentication when all connection requests are proxied through a Remote Desktop Gateway.
-This configuration does not support passcodes or inline self-enrollment.
+This configuration does not support passcodes or inline self-enrollment, and instead sends an automatic Duo Push or phone call authentication request.

 Users need to perform Duo 2FA authentication at the RD Web server when logging on via the browser, and then approve another Duo request when launching the first RemoteApp of that session.
 Subsequent RemoteApp launches do not require additional Duo authentication during the same session.